Back To Top

 • Image alt text

 This is a given, of course.
-Content that’s surface-level, inaccurate or simply a regurgitation of what already exists online isn’t helpful to readers — and won’t keep them on your site very long.
-In fact, derivative or plagiarized copy will land you in the hot seat (and bottom of the SERPs) with Google.
-But how can you ensure your content is high quality?
+Content that’s surface-level, inaccurate, or simply a regurgitation of what already exists online isn’t helpful to readers and won’t keep them on your site very long.

-Focus on answering a searcher’s query in the best way possible.
-Publish accurate, original content that’s easy to read or skim for an answer.
-Make it:
+Focus on answering a searcher’s query with accurate, original content that’s easy to read or skim.
+Great content is:

-• Expert: Incorporate subject matter expertise from your physicians or researchers.
+• Expertise-driven: Incorporate subject matter expertise from your physicians or researchers.

-• Current: Update your content when healthcare practices change.
+• Relevant: Update your content when healthcare practices change.

 • Eye-catching: Use relevant headings and subheadings to help readers skim the information.